lulibrary/pure_iterator/README.md

 # Pure Iterator

-A flexible way to access records in the Pure Research Information System.
+A flexible way to process records in the Pure Research Information System.

-Features:
-* Enables you to focus upon doing things with data, not getting it
-* Uses HTTP POST method

 ## Installation